 Depending on which area you live in, you may have the option of using a personal budget to meet your needs.
-A personal budget is part of the Government’s new personalisation agenda, which aims to change the way in which services are assessed for, funded and arranged.
+A personal budget aims to change the way in which services are assessed for, funded and arranged.

-Service users should be able to achieve greater choice and control with appropriate support.
-It includes a certain amount of money being provided depending on the needs identified in your care plan.
+The amount of money in your personal budget depends on the needs identified in your care plan.
 It's designed to allow you to arrange your care in the way you think is best, with appropriate support.

-Of course, you might prefer social services to arrange your care for you in the traditional way.
-You should discuss your options with social services before making a decision.
+You could choose to hire a carer directly, or you might prefer social services to arrange your care for you in the traditional way.
+Discuss your options with social services before making a decision.

 If you’re 65 or over and need help with personal care tasks such as eating, getting in and out of bed, going to the toilet, and washing, you might be able to claim Attendance Allowance (AA).

 There are two rates of AA, depending how your disability or illness affects you.
 Social services can take into account whether you are receiving AA when they are assessing you for financial help with community care.

 If you’re under 65 and need help with personal care or moving around, you may be eligible for Personal Independence Payment (PIP).